Devil’s Right Hand

 There were only a handful of Cleveland hotels listed in the Negro Green Book.
 The Majestic was one of them.
 All the rooms had two beds and a radio on every bedstand, although Abner only had one bed.
 He had the other one removed so Lavert and he could have a table to eat at on Sunday nights.
 Lavert slept on a folding rollaway his father kept in the closet.

-When he was a baby, his mother kept his playpen next to the upright piano in the front room.
+When he was a baby his mother kept his playpen next to the upright piano in the front room.
 It was so she would know where he was.
 So long as she heard him picking out notes she knew he wasn’t getting into trouble.
-When he was in third grade, he found out they had music classes at his grade school.
+When he was in third grade he found out they had music classes at his grade school.
 He was eight years old.

 He put his name down for piano lessons at the Miles Standish School.
 He learned to play a Chopin waltz sitting beneath a painting of Miles Standish, after who the school was named.
 The portrait was of a soldier accompanying the Pilgrims when they came to the New World.
 In the painting he wore armor and carried a matchlock rifle.
 He didn’t look like he knew a piano from a peace pipe.

-Lavert played the organ and piano because his grandmother wanted him to.
+Lavert played the organ and piano because his grandmother decided she wanted him to.
 She was the matriarch of the family and conservative about everything under the sun.
 She didn’t believe in bell house music.
 She was strict about church music, too, so she had a man, who was the organist at the New Liberty Hill Baptist Church, come to their house and give him lessons.
 Years later, when he was older, Lavert played there himself.

-“Mr. John could play Rachmaninoff, and all, but he was ahead of his time, so he had to give lessons,” Abner told his son.
+“ Mr. John could play Rachmaninoff, and all, but he was ahead of his time, so he had to give lessons,” Abner told his son.
 “That was the incentive for him when he came to your mother’s house and got you started.
 You put food on his table.”

 Lavert played sacred music for most of his life and jazz music the rest of the time.
-The sacred music came from his mother and grandmother, and the jazz music came from his father, who took him to uptown clubs like the Tijuana Café Society.
+The sacred music came from his mother and grandmother and the jazz music came from his father, who took him to uptown clubs like the Tijuana Café Society.

 “When the Four Sounds came to audition at the Tijuana, they were just re-opening, and they didn’t even have a piano on the stage.
 It was in the corner.
 I helped them lift it up on the stage to do the audition,” Abner said.
-He was a tall strong man.
-“They had been the Four Sounds until they asked me to talk to the saxophone player one night.
+He was a strong rawboned man.
+“They had been the Four Sounds until they asked me to talk to the saxophone player.
 He had a habit of carrying a gun in his horn case.
 He wouldn’t listen to a lick of sense.
 When he said he didn’t want to leave it behind, they finally left the saxophone out and became the Three Sounds.”

 “You couldn’t even go to the Five and Dime store and have a quiet lunch,” Lavert said.

 His grandmother went to buy a hat one Saturday and when she tried it on, she had to buy it.
 She had put it on her head to see if it fit and when a salesclerk saw her, she had to pay for it.
 His grandfather was a mulatto from Cuba.
-Whenever a white man came to their house, selling something, or on some errand, his grandfather was polite, but as soon as the white man left and was out of earshot he would spit and call the man a cracker.
+Whenever a white man came to their house, selling something, or on some errand, his grandfather was polite, but as soon as the white man left and was out of sight he would spit sideways and call the man a cracker.

 When he was a boy Glenville was crowded with immigrants, Negroes, and Jews.
 There were orthodox Jews all over the place.
 He thought they were Santa Claus’s in black suits.
 There were churches for men of faith, like the Cory United Methodist Church, which had been the Park Synagogue, and the Abyssinia Baptist Church, which had also been a synagogue.
 There were clubs, movie houses, and department stores.